-*tip: Picking up a pastry at a local boulangerie will save you money, but having breakfast in a café is a necessary South of France experience.
+*tip: Picking up a pastry at a local boulangerie will save you money, but having breakfast in a café is a necessary south of France experience.
 Order a heaping coffee, pull up a chair, and plan to stay as long as you like.

-The long-standing, long lunch is alive & well in the South – that is, if you’ve got the time.
+The long-standing, very long lunch is alive & well in the South – that is, if you’ve got the time.
 A leisurely meal is considered a luxury for many, and although it’s still practiced, the French stay longer at work to compensate for their mid-day break.
 It’s also common for shop owners to close their doors between the hours of 12:00pm-2:00pm; sometimes as late as 4:00pm.
 This is seen most often in smaller towns or villages, with stores in bigger cities like Aix-en-Provence staying open all day.

 We’ve got your apéro, entrée, plat, & dessert, but have you got the stamina?
-Dinner is the star of meals in France, and the South is no different.
+Dinner is the star of meals in France, and the south is no different.
 The warm-up act, or l’heure de l’apéro (happy hour) is alive & well in the hearts, and stomachs, of many a Provençal citizen.

 A traditional Provençal aperitif at a bar or restaurant is a light affair.
 Drinks might include a glass of wine, a spritz, a Pastis, or other cocktail.
-There are no hard & fast rules for drink choice, but the Pastis is the symbolic drink of the South & favored by many (mostly men).
+There are no hard & fast rules for drink choice, but the Pastis is the symbolic drink of the south & favored by many (mostly men).
 Usually only one drink is taken, and accompanied by small dishes of nuts, chips, or other snacks.
 Aperitifs at friends’ homes or before a dinner party can be a more elaborate affair.

 *tip: Restaurants will also offer set-menu options during lunch; be sure to look for the formule de midi when ordering.